mgravell/ServiceStack.Redis/src/ServiceStack.Redis/AsyncInterfaces/thoughts.md

    reasonable starting point for adding the async API into netfx

 8. Have proposed adding a ns2.1 TFM; allows access to more efficient Stream/Socket APIs

+9. Throughout, I'm working on the assumption that the idea is to fit async into the existing infrastructure; there may also be a number of further optimizations possible, but I'm treating that as separate (unless very very low impact, like the `IList<T>` to `List<T>` swap); you may alo wish to consider my input on:

+   a. running an optimization pass within the current infrastructure (there are a *lot* of allocations, for example)
+      (low risk, bite sized pieces, so required effort is "as much time as you want to spend"; might be able to get a the allocations significantly down; probably no direct speedup, but it woud reduce GC for consumers)
+   b. overhauling the internals to a different infrastructure
+      (much higher risk; high effort; looking at the raw performance comparison between ServiceStack.Redis and Respite, my considered opinion is that this would **not** be a good idea, as any gains would not justify the risks, and may be able to get a high % of of the same gains simply with an in-place optimization pass; this is also highly constrained because ServiceStack.Redis is a fairly "leaky" abstraction, with a lot of the implementation details exposed - this makes it hard to go "all in" on an overhaul; I'd say: seriously don't)